myfriendsloveme/myfriendsloveme.github.io/index.md

 I don't know.
 It sucks.
 But I don't know what eles I should be doing.

+[3:45 PM] I was having severe anxiety and depression, so out of pure whim, I decided to open up Sam Harris' Waking Up meditation app that I hadn't used since probably last December.
+It was just a 10 minute guided meditation, but the effect was profound, and I'm so glad I did it.
+I feel calmer.
+More conscientous.
+Freer.
+It's embarassing that I failed to remember the stark impact meditaiton has on one's life.
+It's so important to take a few minutes out of your day for yourself, and meditaiton is the tool to do that.
+Why didn't I do this yesterday?
+The day before?
+Whenever I was feeling the storm?
+I look at the damn phone every single minute already!
+I feel like I can go on with my day now.
+Wow.
+What a change.
+I can't wait to meditate tomorrow.

 ## March 27, 2019
 ### Mental Pain: 1 Physical Pain: 0